CeVIO-User-Guide-Unofficial/cevio-ai-en/docs/songtrack/fileimport.md

 \* If "Import Tempo and Time Signature" is also checked, the tempos and time signatures set in the MIDI file will be reflected in all the song tracks.

+\* If the lyrics become garbled when "Lyrics Text Encoding" is set to "ANSI (Shift-JIS)", please select "UTF-8".

 ![import midi](images/fileimport_1.png)

 !!! tip "Correcting MIDI files"